LogtalkDotOrg/logtalk3/examples/redis/NOTES.md

 ________________________________________________________________________

-To example contains only unit tests for the Redis client library but these tests also serve as examples of using this library.
+This example contains only unit tests for the Redis client library but these tests also serve as examples of using this library.
 To run all the unit tests, please see the `SCRIPT.txt` file.
 The tests assume a local Redis server running on the default port.
 If the server is not